apache/celix/documents/subprojects/README.md

 Standalone libraries:

 * [Etcd library](../../libs/etcdlib) - A C library that interfaces with ETCD.
-* [Promise library](../../libs/promises) - A C++17 header only adaption and implementation of the OSGi Promise specification.
+* [Promises library](../../libs/promises) - A C++17 header only adaption and implementation of the OSGi Promise specification.
-* [Push Streams](../../libs/) - A C++17 header adaption and only implementation of the OSGi Push Stream specification.
+* [Push Streams Library](../../libs/pushstreams) - A C++17 header adaption and only implementation of the OSGi Push Stream specification.